HugoRLA/escamboapp/README.md

 * Make new version of vagrant box that includes the imageMagick

+* Need to find image for when an image of an ad does not exists [/images/medium/missing.png]

 `Bugs`

 * In the backoffice, in the tab Admins, is missing the lines in the Header